MAVENSDC/cdflib/README.rst

 		+-----------------+--------------------------------------------------------------------------------+

-Attribute Inquiry:  attinq( attribute = None)
+attinq( attribute = None)
 =============
+                    Attribute Inquiry.
 Returns a python dictionary of attribute information.
 					If no attribute is provided, a list of all attributes is printed.

-Get Single Attribute: attget( attribute = None, entry_num = None )
+attget( attribute = None, entry_num = None )
 =============
+                    Get Single Attribute.
 Returns the value of the attribute at the entry number provided.
 A variable name can be used instead of its corresponding entry number.
 A dictionary is returned with the following defined keys:

 		+-----------------+--------------------------------------------------------------------------------+
 		| ['Item_Size']   | the number of bytes for each entry value                                       |